JackieMain/JackieMain/README.md

 # JackieMain
 - README Documentation
 - 20220626 JackieDYH
-- The organization was created by Jackie
+- The organization was created by JackieDYH